What is Mid Century Modern?

 What Defines Mid-Century Modern Style?

-Mid-century modern style is characterized by its emphasis on functionality, simplicity, and seamless integration with nature.
-Key features include:
+Mid-century modern style is characterized by form, functionality, simplicity, and seamless integration with nature.

 • Clean Lines: Furniture and architecture favor sleek, uncluttered designs.